 Non-compliance with CbCR and notification requirements may attract penalties of $25,000 or more as a failure to provide information with regard to a foreign business entity.

 - Whether the taxpayer’s use of a particular method was reasonable is determined from all facts and circumstances.
 Factors relevant to this determination include:

-- the extent to which the taxpayer obtained accurate data and analysed it in a reasonable manner
+- the extent to which the taxpayer obtained accurate data and analyzed it in a reasonable manner;

-- the extent to which the taxpayer followed relevant requirements in the section 482 regulations with respect to the application of the methods
+- the extent to which the taxpayer followed relevant requirements in the section 482 regulations with respect to application of the methods;

 - the extent to which the taxpayer relied on a transfer pricing methodology developed and applied under an advance pricing agreement for a prior year, provided that the facts and circumstances have not materially changed; and